Sixto Brillantes Jr.: COMELEC Chairman

 Brillantes was appointed by President Aquino, his client, as chairman of the COMELEC on January 16, 2011.
 He resigned as an election lawyer following his appointment and said: “Marami ang nakakakilala sa akin, and for the last 20 years, ako ho ang humahabol sa mga operator.
 (People already know me, and for the last 20 years, I'm the one chasing the cheaters)”.
 Some quarters had criticized Brillantes fearing that he may not be an objective COMELEC chief, having served popular clients such as former President Joseph Estrada and the Ampatuan family.
 Even former Senator and Aquino ally Mar Roxas supposedly expressed reservations over his appointment.
 He allegedly voiced his fears to President Aquino that Brillantes may favor Senator Francis Escudero or Vice-President Jejomar Binay in the 2016 elections.

 The Commission on Appointments confirmed the appointment of Brillantes only in October 2011 after extensive confirmation hearings and several deferments.
 During this time, COMELEC's legal department chief accused him of corruption while Senator Alan Peter Cayetano was vetoing his confirmation.

 Brillantes oversaw the handling of the 2013 midterm election.

 Personal life and death

-Brillantes married Francisca Verde-Brillantes, a nutritionist-dietician, in 1970 and had three children.
+Brillantes married Francisca Verde, a nutritionist-dietician, in 1970 and had three children.

-In 2000, he was awarded one of the Bedans of the Century by San Beda College.
-In 2009, he was awarded Outstanding Bedan Lawyer by the San Beda Law Alumni Association and in 2010, he was inducted to the San Beda College Alumni Association Hall of Fame.
+In 2000, he was awarded as one of the Bedans of the Century by San Beda College.
+In 2009, he was recognized as an Outstanding Bedan Lawyer by the San Beda Law Alumni Association.
+He was inducted to the San Beda College Alumni Association Hall of Fame the following year.

 On July 25, 2020, Brillantes' daughter Zeena Brillantes and a former staff member separately disclosed that he tested positive for COVID-19 amid the COVID-19 pandemic in the Philippines.
 Prior to this, he was confined at the Medical Center Manila on July 18, and was intubated on July 25.
 He died on August 11, 2020, three days before his 81st birthday.